 The best time to photograph the falls is early morning or late afternoon when the sun is at a low angle and casts long shadows.
 During these times, the light reflects off the water and creates an incredible effect.

 If you’re planning on photographing Takakkaw Falls or any other night sky targets, remember a few things.
 First, you’ll need a DSLR camera with a wide-angle lens (35mm or wider).
 Second, you must set your camera on a tripod to avoid blurring your photos.
-Finally, make sure to use a remote shutter release or self-timer to avoid camera shake.
+Finally, use a remote shutter release or self-timer to avoid camera shake.

 PHOTOGRAPHY GEAR TO BRING

-- DSLR Camera
+- Camera

 - Tripod